-The information provided in the HEA would result in a pre-mitigation score from -1 to -2 on objective B given that the Tiverton Conservation Area was not previously mentioned.
-The post-mitigation score would remain as 0 taking into account the positive impact of bringing back into use the two listed buildings but development to the rear of the site potentially changing the character and appearance of the conservation area and the development pattern of the historic town.
-The scale, design and massing of the scheme was considered acceptable by the planning committee.
-With regard to archaeological investigation, given the comments provided by the DCC archaeology team no mitigation is recommended and the SA scoring will remain
+Reasonable Alternative Proposed Impact on the Sustainability Appraisal New Information • 1.
+A Historic Environment Appraisal (HEA) has been undertaken The information provided in the HEA would result in a pre-mitigation which seeks to bring together information about the historic score from -1 to -2 on objective B given that the Tiverton environment.
+It assesses the significance and harm of potential Conservation Area was not previously mentioned.
+The post-mitigation development and suggests mitigation where appropriate.
+The SA score would remain as 0 taking into account the positive impact of already identifies listed buildings adjoining the site however the bringing back into use the two listed buildings but development to the HEA goes into further detail and notes that the allocation includes rear of the site potentially changing the character and appearance of works to two listed buildings and potential demolition of some the conservation area and the development pattern of the historic unlisted buildings in the conservation area.
+The SA previously did town.
+The scale, design and massing of the scheme was considered not note the location of the site within the Tiverton Conservation acceptable by the planning committee.
+With regard to archaeological Area.
+The DCC archaeology team commented on the application investigation, given the comments provided by the DCC archaeology for the site and stated that they did not consider the site to be of team no mitigation is recommended and the SA scoring will remain

 significant archaeological value and did not need any further the same.

 mitigation.

-Changes to the Diag
+Changes to the Plan

-No changes are proposed to the plan, the new information provided by the HEA does not overall change the post-mitigation score and a full planning application has been approved.
+No changes are proposed to the plan, the new information provided by the HEA does not overall change the post-mitigation score and a full

+planning application has been approved.